Worried about a farm animal?

 Farm animals in cold weather

-Some farm animals such as the hardier sheep and cattle breeds can cope with cold / wet conditions.
-However, we would have particular concerns about:
+Some farm animals, such as the hardier sheep and cattle breeds, are able to cope with cold or wet conditions and don't need our help.

-- sheep that have just been shorn kept outside during winter weather.
+- Sheep that have just been shorn being kept outside during winter weather

 Farm animals in hot weather

-- animals that appear to be suffering from heat stress.
+- Appear to be suffering from heat stress

 Please contact us if you see farm animals being used for entertainment in a way that may unnecessarily impact their welfare, such as the racing or riding of farm animals like pigs and sheep.